David Ellefson: First tenure with Megadeth and initial departure (1983–2002)

+Megadeth in 1986.
+From left to right: Chris Poland, Dave Mustaine, Gar Samuelson and David Ellefson.

 Other than guitarist, vocalist, and primary lyricist Dave Mustaine, Ellefson was the only constant member of Megadeth from early in the band's history in 1983 until the group's dissolution in 2002.
 Ellefson has maintained that he was a founding member of the band, though Mustaine has disputed the idea in multiple interviews.
 Mustaine referred to Ellefson as "Dave Junior", which was often shortened to "Junior" after vocalist Lor Kane used the nickname to differentiate between the two Daves.
 Ellefson appeared on every album and tour from 1985's record Killing Is My Business...
 And Business Is Good! up until 2002's Rude Awakening.
 Mustaine reformed Megadeth without Ellefson in 2004.
 In the early days of Megadeth, Ellefson played using his fingers, but as Megadeth progressed and the music became more complex, he tended to prefer playing with a pick, or plectrum.
 Ellefson was credited with some Megadeth songs, including "Family Tree" from 1994's Youthanasia (in the 2004 remastered collection of the CD, however, the track is credited to Mustaine, Ellefson, Friedman, Menza, but Mustaine credited the Rust in Peace-era line-up with the entire Youthanasia album as a tribute to the band's success at the time of the record's initial release).